Identifying Video Game Debugging Bottlenecks: An Industry Perspective: Threats to Validity

 \section{Threats to Validity}

 Our research project is based on the analysis of a video game in development.
 As such, the focus is mostly on the gameplay aspect and relies significantly on game designers, gameplay programmers, engine programmers, and technical designers.
-Consequently, other roles such as technical artists, level designers, animators, and sound engineers do not debug as much as the previous roles.
-Consequently, there is a bias on the types of debugging sessions that were observed which focused on object related bugs, crashes and HUD issues.
+Consequently, other roles such as technical artists, level designers, animators, and sound engineers were not studied proportionally to the previous roles.
+Consequently, there is a bias on the types of debugging sessions that were observed which focused on object related bugs, crashes, and HUD issues.
 In subsequent phases, the focus will be on debugging performance degradations, level inconsistencies, ai, etc.

 The second threat is that, while findings are identified in a specific genre and game engine, learning can still be abstracted to bug categories and game development principles.
 However, the tools used are often replicated in other game engines, but may not support the same debugging techniques.
 For example, some studios use their own custom debugging solutions while others use third-party ones to debug, say physics mechanics.